 I really love having a source of organic meat and eggs in my own backyard.
 Don’t be intimidated!
 I started as a total newbie just about a year ago, and thanks to the internet, my personal library, some knowledgeable friends, and the motivation to try out a new skill, we’re now successfully producing protein for ourselves.
 If I can do this, you can do this.
 Don’t wait until after a disaster to get started.
 It took the better part of a year before I had a reliable source of food from my chickens.

 Baby chicks are everywhere at this time of year.
 You can get yours mailed to you from a reputable hatchery (that’s where my current flock of 25 Freedom Ranger babies came from) or you can pick yours out at your local feed store.
 (That’s where I got most of last year’s babies.)
-Sometimes you can even buy older chicks which are closer to laying age and out of the fragile stage.
+Sometimes you can even buy older chicks that are closer to laying age and out of the fragile stage.
 (I got 3 Barred Rock girls that way last year, too.)

 Here are some articles that go into more detail about acquiring your fluffy new babies.